pren1/fans_kalman/README.md

   1. sigma_w: The variance of the process noise
   2. sigma_v: The variance of the measurement noise

-Though the current performance is ok even if these two parameters are randomly chosen.
+Nevertheless, the current performance is ok even if these two parameters are randomly chosen.

 ## Results